jeetsukumaran/PaleobiologyDB.jl/docs/src/guide/taxontree_makie.md

 # TaxonTreeMakie — Makie tree visualization

-`PaleobiologyDB.TaxonTreeMakie` is an optional extension that renders [`TaxonTree`](@ref) objects as rectangular dendrograms in Makie figures.
+`PaleobiologyDB.TaxonTreeMakie` is a submodule that renders [`TaxonTree`](@ref) objects as rectangular dendrograms in Makie figures.
-It activates automatically when any Makie backend is loaded.

 ## Installation